NYC uses Ranked Choice Voting for local offices

 In primary and special elections for city offices, you can now rank up to five candidates in order of preference instead of choosing just one.
-The June 28th primary election will not use Ranked Choice Voting because it is for state and federal offices.

 There’s a new way for New Yorkers to have their say in city elections.
 A way that gives voters more choices and can lead to more diverse winners.